Kerol-System/DocuGen_Flask/README.md

       CMD ["app.py" ] //Please put in Dockerfile
       #CMD exec gunicorn --bind :$PORT --workers 1 --threads 8 --timeout 0 app:app //Please comment using # or delete in Dockerfile

-& if you want to run in google cloud run then:

-      #CMD ["app.py" ] //Please comment using # or delete in Dockerfile
-      CMD exec gunicorn --bind :$PORT --workers 1 --threads 8 --timeout 0 app:app //Please put in Dockerfile

 ##Google Cloud Usage:
 First, we have to install google cloud sdk in operating system(mac,linux,windows).